 As a social enterprise mortgage broker, our mission is empowering individuals to create a better future for their families, our communities, and the planet by redefining how business is done.
 The concept of a social enterprise is still fairly new here in Australia.
-What exactly is a social enterprise and why do we believe in the power of using business for good?
+So, what exactly is a social enterprise and why do we believe in the power of using business for good?

 Types of social enterprises

 As the concept of social enterprise is still relatively new, we have identified three types of social enterprises: redistributive, embedded impact, and blended.

 Redistributive social enterprises utilize profits.
 Hence, they distribute profits to address social issues.
 We, at BFG, invest 50% of our commissions to address inequality.

 Alternatively, redistributive social enterprises can utilize goods.
 For example, purchasing a pair of shoes and another pair gets donated elsewhere.

 2. Embedded impact

 Embedded impact social enterprises can be categorized as better for consumers, better for the environment, employment for the disadvantaged, and equal access.